Richard Guerrero Died in 1960. So How Could Jeff Dahmer Have Killed Him?

 Who was Richard Guerrero in the Dahmer case?

-The official narrative lists Richard Guerrero as one of Jeff Dahmer’s victims, but public records prove otherwise.
+The official narrative lists Richard Guerrero as one of Jeff Dahmer’s victims, but public records show otherwise.
 Richard Guerrero died on February 3, 1960, in Crystal City, Texas, when he was just six months old—months before Jeff Dahmer was even born.

 Why does the Dahmer story claim Richard Guerrero was a victim?

 The photo used for “victim” Richard Guerrero was actually his older brother Reynaldo Guerrero.
 Records confirm Richard died in infancy, while Reynaldo lived into adulthood and even has later arrest records.
-This identity swap—combined with an unsigned, unrecorded confession using someone else’s Social Security Number—shows the “Dahmer” narrative was fabricated.
+This identity swap—combined with an unsigned, unrecorded confession using someone else’s Social Security Number—suggests the “Dahmer” narrative was fabricated.